hackforla/YouthJusticeNav/README.md

 - Github & Google Docs for documentation
 - Zoom/Google Meet for weekly meetings

-## How to contribute
+## Onboarding Process & How to contribute

+1. Create a Slack Account & Add yourself to Slack channel #youth-justice-nav on hackforla.slack.com
+2. Slack Leroy Tung (@Leroy Tung) or Nielsen (@nielsen) your Gmail address so we can add you to the shared Google drive
+3. Fill out the [team roster](https://docs.google.com/spreadsheets/d/14NiIUGaRhz34E_cTtWU-B9kFGaHt-1nSlghzhtDqbbE/edit?usp=drive_web&ouid=105806038518241181042) after you receive access to the Google drive
+4. Slack Bonnie Wolfe (@Bonnie) the link to the team roster to be added to the Github repository
+5. If you do not already have one, sign up for a [GitHub Account](https://github.com/)
-- Join the team on Slack channel and at our weekly Wednesday night meeting at 6PM
+6. Join our weekly Wednesday night meeting at 6PM
-- To help with user research, contact TBD
+7. To help with user research, contact TBD
-- To provide design support, contact TBD
+8. To provide design support, contact TBD
-- To contribute to the code, contact TBD
+9. To contribute to the code, contact TBD

-## Onboarding Process

-1. Add your info to the [team roster](https://docs.google.com/spreadsheets/d/14NiIUGaRhz34E_cTtWU-B9kFGaHt-1nSlghzhtDqbbE/edit?usp=drive_web&ouid=105806038518241181042)
-2. Create a Slack Account & Add yourself to Slack channel #youth-justice-nav on hackforla.slack.com

 ## Contact info